-Massachusetts has been a destination for immigrants since the first colonist stepped ashore.
-Many arrive in the Commonwealth with specialized skills on work or student visas, attracted by and ready to contribute to the region’s innovative economy; others have been driven here by political and environmental crises and with an eagerness to build a new life.
+Massachusetts has been a destination for immigrants since the earliest colonial settlements.
+Many arrive in the Commonwealth on work or student visas with specialized skills, attracted by and ready to contribute to the region’s innovative economy.
+Others are displaced by political and environmental crises and arrive here with an eagerness to build a new life.

-The contributions of immigrants to the Massachusetts economy, in various roles and capacities, has been well documented.
-A study found that immigrants in Metro Boston contribute $103 billion every year to the region's economy, an outsized amount relative to their share of the population.
-They make up 21% of all residents but 25% of workers and 28% of business owners.
-Yet the needs of immigrant households are often mischaracterized and poorly understood.
-Understanding the diverse characteristics of immigrant households is key to planning for future housing needs of everyone.
+The significant economic contributions of immigrants to the Massachusetts economy has been well documented.
+A Boston Indicators and Immigration Research Initiative study found that immigrants in Metro Boston contribute $103 billion every year to the region's economy, outpacing their share of the population.
+Though they make up 21% of all residents, immigrants represent 25% of workers and 28% of business owners.
+Despite this, the unique needs of immigrant households are often mischaracterized and poorly understood.
+Developing a clear understanding the diverse characteristics of immigrant households is essential for planning for future housing needs of the entire community.

 Over half a million Massachusetts households—one fifth of the total—are headed by someone who was born outside the United States.
-Foreign-born householders tend to be younger than native-born householders; only 19% of foreign-born householders are age 65+ compared to 28% of native-born householders.1 Recent immigrants2 and their households tend to be even younger.
+Foreign-born householders tend to be younger than native-born householders; ACS data indicates that only 19% of foreign-born householders are age 65+ compared to 28% of native-born householders.
+Recent immigrants and their households tend to be even younger.
 51% of recent immigrant householders are 18-34, and only 3% are 65+.

 32% of foreign-born householders are white, non-Hispanic (compared to 85% of native-born householders).
 26% of foreign-born householders are Asian, non-Hispanic.
 22% of foreign-born householders are Hispanic or Latino.
 15% of foreign-born householders are Black, non-Hispanic